jhumelsine/jhumelsine.github.io/_posts/2025-11-15-flyweight.md

 * ___Extrinsic state___ which is context-specific, per-instance data passed in from outside

 As I described in [Singleton Internal State](https://jhumelsine.github.io/2025/10/31/singleton.html#internal-state), we want to make sure that we take advantage of shared intrinsic state without allowing specific extrinsic state to slip within the intrinsic state realm.

+**Rule of thumb:** Intrinsic state never changes once created; extrinsic state always belongs to whoever is using the singleton or the flyweight.

 Flyweight can also leverage the same wrapper [Singleton State Injection](https://jhumelsine.github.io/2025/10/31/singleton.html#state-injection) solution; therefore, I won't repeat it here, but I will feature it in the [DVR Use Case](#dvr-use-case).